AR Mobile APP

 UserTesting.com allowed us to gain some quantitative insight on how people interacted with our app.

-2 of our participants had significantly longer test times than others.
-However, when reviewing the footage, the length of P6’s session was due to technical issues and load time on her computer, and the length of P5’s session was because she was enjoying the app and playing around very thoroughly on all the features.
-P5, with the longest task time, was mostly positive throughout her session.
+Two of our participants had notably longer test times than others.
+Upon reviewing the footage, we discovered that the extended test time for P6 was due to technical issues and long load times on their computer.
+Conversely, P5 spent an extended amount of time on the app due to thoroughly enjoying the features and playing around with them.
+Despite having the longest task time, P5's feedback remained predominantly positive throughout the session.

 User Feedback & Design Iterations

 Since the following flows of clicking two buttons are the same, we combined the flows together.

 Users expected to see the camera immediately after clicking, and not the color family selection.
 By going straight to camera, we can get rid of an extra click.
 Users could still navigate to their preferred color family through the color family menu on the camera page.

 Added "Automatically zoom in according to the lip position".
 Some people didn’t notice when the lip color was changing because the photo was zoomed out too much.

 Reassessed the "Go back" user flow